How to Update Blog Posts for SEO

 The Google algorithm favors highly-detailed, long form blog content spanning 1500 plus words.

 Drill down.
 Publish in-depth content.
 Never hold back.
-Visualize yourself publishing more of a short eBook than writing a blog post.
+Visualize yourself publishing more of a super duper short eBook than writing a blog post.

 For example, the non native English speaker post noted above contained 8 practical steps broken down into detailed subsections.
-ESL bloggers have a beneficial guide of simple steps to follow in the blog post.
+ESL bloggers can seamlessly baby step from problem to solution via the in-depth post.

 Format the post for easy scanning.